tom-power/complete-word-autokey-rofi/README.md

 After installation you can edit this in `~/.config/complete-word-autokey-rofi/words`, and/or add new words using `add.py`.

-Run the install script to copy your words and autokey scripts:
+Run the install script to copy your words, autokey scripts and binaries if configured:

 ```
 ./install.sh